Trump restricts visas from eight countries as travel order expires

-President Donald Trump banned or restricted visas for travel to the United States from eight countries on Sunday, the next step in what began as his travel ban from six Muslim nations, which expires Sunday.
+President Donald Trump banned or restricted visas for travel to the United States from eight countries on Sunday, the next step in what began as his travel ban from six Muslim nations.

-In a proclamation issued Sunday night, Trump blocked the issuance of all visas from North Korea and Syria, while for Iran, nearly all visas were blocked except those for students and exchange visitors.
+In a proclamation Sunday night, Trump blocked the issuance of all visas from North Korea and Syria, while blocking nearly all visas from Iran except those for students and exchange visitors.
 Issuance of all immigrant visas and business and tourist visas was suspended from Chad, Libya and Yemen.

 The order also blocks visas for government officials on business or tourist travel from Venezuela.
 For Somalia, the order blocks visas for immigrants and provides that other travelers will be subject to extra scrutiny.